General Guidelines

 • You wish to support our mission to provide a home for creative work inspired by journeys to places where there are no roads.
 (Please note that you may also donate or subscribe to Deep Wild Journal by visiting our website.

 • You wish to submit more than one manuscript for our consideration.
 Your first submission is free.
-Any additional submissions must be sent via the Tip Jar.
+Any additional submissions in pother genres must be sent via the Tip Jar.

 • You missed the December 1 deadline and would like us to consider your work.
 The Tip Jar portal will be open until January 1.